touzet/pampa/README.md

 #### Output file (-o)

-__This option is mandatory.__

-This is the name of the new peptide table created by the program.
+This is the name of the new table containing tryptic peptides created by the program.
+This option is required.

 ### Fill in